gNechitailo/node-express-starter-pack/README.md

 ## Features
 * All errors (including asynchronous) are "piped" to http response
-* IoC container helps you configure everything in 1 place
+* IoC container helps you to configure everything in 1 place
 * Code is ready to be tested since it does not "require" dependencies
 * Authorization, registration ready
 * Eslint configuration